brianekummer/autohotkey-older/Read Me.md

 ### Definitely Do These Things
 - Other automation ideas
     - CONSIDER a hotkey for SQL Server Mngt Studio that inserts "SELECT TOP * FROM LOG..." command
-    - EASY
-        - ✦ ^ g     - Use Google search to try to fix the selected text CODED- NEED TO EVALUATE HOW USEFUL THIS REALLY IS
-        - ✦ ^ + g   - grammarly
-                        IS THE APP STILL DIFFICULT TO AUTOMATE?
-DOES UIA FIX THIS?
-                        IS IT EVEN NECESSARY?
-THE GRAMMARLY APP INTEGRATES INTO EVERYTHING AND SEEMS OUT-OF-THE-WAY.
-                           THIS WOULD KILL THE GOOGLE SEARCH THING ABOVE.

     - MORE COMPLEX
         - Window management - THIS IS ONLY MILDLY USEFUL ONCE UPGRADE TO WINDOWS 11 H left         HS       Snap active window to left half/third/two-thirds of the screen